-Flaky biscuit dough is seasoned with cinnamon and sugar, then baked until it’s caramelized.
-This pull apart cinnamon banana monkey bread dessert is a real sweet treat!
+Cinnamon banana monkey bread is a sweet way to kick off any morning!
+Flaky biscuit dough seasoned with cinnamon and sugar, then baked with ripe bananas until it’s caramelized, warm, golden, and gooey.
+This pull apart bread is irresistibly delicious!

-This year, I’m really grateful that Brian and I are having a non-traditional Christmas.
-There will be no tinsel-topped trees casting their pine scented needles onto our carpet, no halls decked with boughs of holly, no gift swapping with relatives that we only see once a year, and frankly, don’t care all that much for, and no pushing and shoving our way through the overcrowded shopping malls, dodging shoppers with cart rage and a vengeance for our ankles.
+There will be not be a tinsel-topped tree casting its pine scented needles onto our carpet.
+No halls will be decked with boughs of holly, and there will be no gift swapping with relatives that we rarely see.
+And there will be no pushing and shoving our way through over crowded shopping malls, dodging shoppers with cart rage.

-- 1 large tube refrigerated homestyle biscuit dough (8 biscuits per tube)
+- 1 pkg refrigerated biscuit dough (8 biscuits per tube)

 - 1/4 cup light brown sugar

 - Lightly grease the wells of a Pampered Chef stoneware mini loaf pan, a standard sized bread pan, or a 6-cup bundt pan.
 Set aside.

 - In a large zip top plastic bag, add 3 Tablespoons cinnamon and 3 Tablespoons white sugar.
 Cut 8 uncooked refrigerated biscuits into quarters, then place all 32 pieces into the plastic bag.
 Close zipper and shake to coat pieces of dough.
 Place 8 pieces of dough evenly into each of the 4 wells of the mini loaf pan, or space evenly across the bottom of the bread or bundt pan.

 - In a microwave safe bowl, melt butter and brown sugar for 45 seconds on high power.
 Stir until melted and combined Stir in 2 teaspoons ground cinnamon, mashed bananas, and vanilla extract to combine.
 Pour evenly over the biscuit pieces.